Bill Montgomery (activist): Career and activism

-Death
+Personal life and death

-He died of complications from COVID-19 on July 28, 2020, at age 80.
+Montgomery was married to Edie Montgomery, with whom he had a son and daughter.
+He died on July 28, 2020, aged 80, due to complications from COVID-19.
 Charlie Kirk called him a "dear friend" whose contributions shaped a generation of conservative activists.
-TPUSA honored Montgomery as an "iconic" figure whose "steadfast devotion" built the organization.
+Turning Point USA honored Montgomery as an "iconic" figure whose "steadfast devotion" built the organization.